-The agenda for any Board meeting shall be prepared by the Superintendent and Board Chairman.
+The agenda for any Board meeting shall be prepared by the Superintendent and Board Chair.
 Items submitted by the Board Chair or at least two board members shall be placed on the agenda.
-Citizens may also suggest inclusions on the agenda.
-Such suggestions must be received by the Superintendent at least 10 days before the Board meeting, unless of immediate importance.
+The clerk, administration, or patrons of the District may also suggest inclusions on the agenda.
+Such suggestions must be received by the Board Clerk at least 5 days before the Board meeting, unless of immediate importance.
 Individuals who wish to address the Board must also notify the Superintendent, in writing, of the request.
 The request must include the reason for the appearance.
 Citizens wishing to make brief comments about school programs or procedures or items on the agenda need not request placement on the agenda and must follow the procedure established for public input at Board meetings.

-Regular Meeting Agendas - A forty-eight (48) hour agenda notice shall be required in advance of each regular meeting.
-Notices and agendas must be posted in a prominent place at the principal office of the District, of if no such office exists, at the building where the meeting is to be held.
+Regular Meeting Agendas a 48 hour agenda notice shall be required in advance of each regular meeting.
+Notices and agendas must be posted in a prominent place at the principal office of the District or, if no such office exists, at the building where the meeting is to be held.